lighthouse-labs/gitbook-node-chat-tutorial/content/part3/README.md

 ## 1. Initial field - Part I

-The name/initial input field (the first input box) is not being used at all.
-Modify the `app.js` so that it sends (emits) the text as something like `"KV says: hello"` where `"KV"` is from the first input field (with `id="you"`) and `"hello"` is from the message field.
+The initials input field (the first input box) is not being used at all.
+Modify the **app.js** so that it sends (emits) the text as something like `"DV says: hello"` where `"DV"` is from the first input field (with `id="initials"`) and `"hello"` is from the message field.

 ## 2. Initial field - Part II

-The name/initial input field is actually meant to be 2 letter initials only.
+The initials input field is actually meant to be 2 letter initials only.
 Make it so only a maximum of two characters can be entered into that field.

 Hint: Google "html input field maximum length" for a convenient HTML attribute that can be added to your HTML file.